 The National Planning Policy Framework (2019) emphasises that planning enforcement is a discretionary activity and Local Planning Authorities should act proportionately in responding to suspected breaches of planning control.
-When deciding whether to enforce, the Borough Council must consider the likely impact of harm to the public.
+When deciding whether to enforce, the District Council must consider the likely impact of harm to the public.
 Breaches of planning control are generally not criminal offences and any works undertaken by the owner that are found to require planning permission are purely at their own risk.
 It is a criminal offence to display unauthorised advertisements or undertake work on a Listed Building or to protected trees without the relevant permission.

 A Written Ministerial Statement was published on Friday 13 March 2020 which urges local planning authorities to apply pragmatism to the enforcement of restrictions on food and other essential deliveries at this time.
-The Borough Council is using its discretion on the enforcement of other planning conditions which hinder the effective response to Covid-19.
+The District Council is using its discretion on the enforcement of other planning conditions which hinder the effective response to Covid-19.
 Furthermore, the Government has relaxed planning regulations relating to the erection of temporary structures, the holding of markets and allowing cafes and restaurants to offer take-away facilities.

 Under Section 171B of the Town and Country Planning Act, formal enforcement action must be taken within four years in relation to the erection of buildings, and within ten years in relation to changes of use (unless it relates to the change of use to a dwelling whereby the time limit is four years), and breaches of planning conditions.
 There is no time limit for the enforcement of breaches of listed building legislation.